renpy/renpy/TRANSLATORS.rst

-This file contains the names, contacty information, and notes about each language Ren'Py is translated in.
+This file contains the names, contact information, and notes about each language Ren'Py is translated in.
 When you're adding a translation or taking responsibility for a translation, please send a pull request updating this file.